metabrainz/guidelines/Python.md

 ### Tests

-You should write tests for all new methods that you write.
-If you update a method, make sure that tests for that method still pass, and write/remove tests as necessary for the change in functionality.
+You should write tests for all new code that you write.
+If you update code, make sure that tests still pass, and write/remove tests as necessary for any change in functionality.

-Tests for a module (`package/module.py`) go in a `test` subdirectory - `package/test/test_module.py`
+Tests for a module (`package/module.py`) go in a `test` package - `package/test/test_module.py`

-Database tests (for modules in `db`) can use the database.
-Inherit from `db.testing.DatabaseTestCase` to automatically reset the database at the end of each testcase.
+Database tests should automatically clear the database and recreate the database after each test to ensure that one test doesn't affect the behaviour of another.
+Each project should have a subclass of `TestCase` which you can inherit from to do this.

 Try and isolate tests as much as possible.
-If you have a utility function which transforms or validates and input, you can test this in isolation.
+If you have a utility function which transforms or validates an input, you can test this in isolation.

-Webserver tests don't need to write data to the database.
+Web server tests don't need to write data to the database.
 Instead, you can use a mock to verify that the call to the database was made:

 ```python